XsidX/helpjuice-editor/README.md

 # Helpjuice Editor

-> This is a Notion-like editor, but only the H1 heading component.
-So it’s not much of an editor, but rather an app that lets you write anywhere and convert your content into H1.
+> This minimalist editor offers a Notion-like interface specifically designed for creating and styling H1 headings with just the "/ + 1" command.
+Write your content seamlessly and elevate it into impactful, bold H1 titles with this simple keystroke.
+It's an ideal tool for quickly generating standout headings with ease, streamlining the process without the complexity of a comprehensive editor.

 ## Built With